I am concerned about my privacy - what do I do?

 Can you share your email?

-Puzzles that have been published are available on Jigidi to anyone using the website.
-That's how it has been since the very first puzzle was published back in 2007.
+Jigsaw puzzles that have been published are available on Jigidi to anyone online.
+That's how it has been since the very first online jigsaw puzzle was published back in 2007.

-As anyone using the website can view published puzzles and read the comments, Google can also do so; thus, published puzzles can be found searching on Google.
+As anyone using the website can view the published online jigsaw puzzles and read the comments, Google can also do so; thus, published online jigsaw puzzles can be found searching on Google.

-Puzzles that haven't been published are just that: unpublished puzzles, meaning while you can solve them and invite others in for a chat, their existence is not known to the general audience of Jigidi and the world around us.
+Online jigsaw puzzles that haven't been published on Jigidi are just that: unpublished online jigsaw puzzles, meaning while you can solve them and invite others in for a chat, their existence is not known to the general audience of Jigidi and the world around us.
 But they are not protected safe spaces, as it is possible for those with access to the puzzle to let others know about it.

-If none of you shares that puzzle, via the sharing options available to you on Jigidi or by copying the location (the URL) of the puzzle to somewhere neither Google nor any social media platform will know its existence, as the link to the puzzle only is known to you, your friend (and the Jigidi platform, but away from the general audience).
+If none of you shares that online jigsaw puzzle, via the sharing options available to you on Jigidi or by copying the location (the URL) of the puzzle to somewhere then neither Google nor any social media platform will know its existence - as the link to the puzzle only is known to you, your friend (and the Jigidi platform, but away from the general audience).

 How to remove all your data from Jigidi